nishant-sec/keystroke-auth/README.md

 <img width="400" height="500" alt="image" src="https://github.com/user-attachments/assets/d367b0d1-ad48-49dd-ba0a-b2e49547c790" />

+## Features

+  - **Passwordless Login**: Authenticates you based on *how* you type, not *what* you type.
+  - **High Accuracy**: Achieves a 98.7% success rate in distinguishing users.
+  - **AI-Powered**: An Echo State Network (ESN) learns your typing rhythm, and a Support Vector Machine (SVM) makes the final verification decision.
+  - **Free-Text Analysis**: Works with any text, from emails to documents, without requiring specific passphrases.

 ## Technical Visualizations
 - "ESN-SVM Authentication Performance: ROC & DET Curves (99.83% AUC, 1.32% EER)"